 We believe in helping people buy now (if they credit qualify) so they can begin building up equity today.

 In a 2017 survey taken by the Urban Institute and the Federal Reserve1, 53% of renters stated that they continued to rent because of their inability to afford a down payment.

 Another Urban Institute survey, conducted with Fannie Mae, reports that down payment assistance and lower down payment mortgages have become increasingly critical to the health of the housing market.
 Minorities are especially in need of assistance, as many do not have family who can help them buy their first home.
 Without assistance, most will not become homeowners.

 Chenoa Fund™ is a down payment assistance program provided by CBC Mortgage Agency.
-Under this program, buyers who meet certain eligibility criteria may receive a second mortgage to cover the minimum down payment requirement when purchasing an FHA-insured or a FNMA conventional loan.
+Under this program, buyers who meet certain eligibility criteria may receive a second mortgage to cover the minimum down payment requirement when purchasing an FHA-insured loan.
 By helping homebuyers responsibly meet the minimum investment required for a mortgage, we create healthier communities by improving the balance between homeownership and other housing types.
 Homeownership is the number one creator of household wealth.

 CBC Mortgage Agency is accountable to FHA.
 FHA has strict guidelines under which down payment assistance programs are administered.
 CBC Mortgage Agency carefully reviews every loan to ensure borrower success.
 All borrowers receive post-purchase counseling to ensure the transition to homeownership is successful.

 1 NCSHA Blog: Urban Institute Report Touts Importance of HFA Down Payment Assistance Programs, November 17, 2017